Do Go On - 541 - The Freedom House Ambulance Service

 So, you know, these numbers are meaningless.

-So, what, 5,800, Dave, what's that daily?
+So what, 5,800, Dave, what's that daily?

-for new listeners Dave's a human computer.
+For new listeners, Dave's a human computer.

-Human calculator, I should say.
+Human capital, I should say.

 15 a day.

-And 46, they transported 4600.
+And 46, they transported 4,600.

 So they're probably going out to calls where people don't require transportation.